Russia in the Opium Wars: Second Encounter (Third Opium War?)

 Multiple historians separate the periods of the Second Opium War into pre-Tientsin Treaty and post-Tientsin Treaty periods and formally define the Third Opium War (1859-1860).
 This period was marked by the last resistant attempt from the Chinese not to ratify the previously signed treaties.

 The documents were planned to be ratified in Beijing in 1859.
 The Russian envoy arrived in the capital of China by land, but the British, French and American diplomats decided to arrive by sea.
 As they arrived Hai river on which supposedly stood the destroyed fort of Taku, allies saw that those fortifications were not only reconstructed, but fully armed and ready to fire.
-As the armies tried to enter Tientsin with force, they encountered strong military resistance, which meant that the war was resumed and the previous treaties were obsolete.
+As the armies tried to enter Tianjin with force, they encountered strong military resistance, which meant that the war was resumed and the previous treaties were obsolete.
 Receiving severe losses in the battle, the allied forces had to retreat to Shanghai.
 The Russian mission in Beijing also strategically retreated to get a better picture of the situation.

 After regrouping the allied army marched through the previously conquered lands up to Beijing.
 At the end of September 1860, the allied force of 7,000 men approached the capital, winning several battles along the way.
 Due to severe disobedience of the Chinese, British forces were set to pillage Beijing and cause serious damage to its surroundings.
 The Russian envoy entered the city to join the negotiations.
-Immediately upon Ignatyev’s return on 3 October, he met with Chinese delegation in the Southern Compound of the Russian Spiritual Mission.
+Immediately upon Ignatyev's return on 3 October, he met with Chinese delegation in the Southern Compound of the Russian Spiritual Mission.
 The diplomatic officials were begging the Russian general to save the city from total destruction.
 He agreed to help, but set 5 conditions, under which this aid would be accommodated.
 Among the five conditions was the final ratification of the Treaty of Aigun and delineation along the Ussuri river to the Japanese Sea and the Chinese pickets in Western China.
 Being in a desperate position, Prince Gong had to agree with all conditions and asked Ignatyev to be the main negotiator on his behalf.

 The peace treaty negotiations took place in the premises of the Russian Mission.
 All translational difficulties were addressed to Ignatyev which he easily resolved.
 After the signing of the treaties, the attacking army left the borders of Beijing.
 Ignatyev made sure every official of the allied forces left, because the Treaty of Aigun was still kept in strictest secret.

 Russian historian V. M. Hevrolina described Ignatyev's diplomatic games as the following: